 It is challenging to carry $50,000 a month in overhead and salaries when the business is not bringing in any revenue (been there and done that).
 A strong business cash position can deteriorate quickly when the revenue spigot is turned off.

 Because of this, I have been focused on moving to lower “carry cost” businesses (low-employee, automated companies) and to online businesses like Affiliate Marketing, online services (Digital Marketing), and SaaS builds.
 I also keep an eye out for other business opportunities in the public and private markets.

 Why Having a Financial Reserve is Important –

 What Are Your Goals?

-Keeping a large cash position is typically viewed by the investing community as reducing your rate of return (cash is paying almost zero interest).
+Keeping a significant cash position is typically viewed by the investing community as reducing your rate of return (cash pays almost zero interest).
 However, I view it as a question of personal goals.

 • Are you a money manager, paid to extract the last percentage from the assets under your management?

 • Are you trying to make a short-term profit on a trend?

 • Are you developing businesses to create multiple income streams for the long term?